nxck2005/nxck2005/README.md

-Sophomore student, passionate about systems development, and low level design.
+Sophomore student.
+Passionate about systems development, and low level design.

 ## About Me